KrunchiZ/push_swap/README.md

 	- rrb (reverse rotate b): Shift down all elements of stack b by 1.
 The last element becomes the first one.
 	- rrr : rra and rrb at the same time.

+### Bonus

+Make a checker that checks the validity of the output of the push swap program.

 ### Resources

 - [libft](https://www.github.com/KrunchiZ/libft)